In Ryuei-ryu we attack and receive simultaneously. Moreover, we use a lot of ashi-sabaki in order to move quickly.Tsuguo Sakumoto

-Tsuguo Sakumoto is unmistakable with his clean shaven head and his intense gaze.
-He is a three time WKF World Champion in kata and when watching him one cannot fail to be mesmerised by his power, speed and grace.
-By wining successive world championships with the kata Anan, he put the Okinawan family style of Ryuei-ryu karate on the international map.
+Tsuguo Sakumoto is unmistakable with his clean-shaven head and his intense gaze.
+He is a three-time WKF World Champion in kata and when watching him one cannot fail to be mesmerised by his power, speed and grace.
+By winning successive world championships with the kata Anan, he put the Okinawan family style of Ryuei-ryu karate on the international map.

 Sakumoto was born on 13th December 1947 in the Okinawan village of Onna.
 He was a weak child, having suffered from diphtheria and pneumonia as a baby.

 He came to Karate a little late, not starting Karate training until he was fourteen.
 His first style was Goju-ryu.
 He credits his training for making him stronger.

 In 1965 Sakumoto attended Tokyo University (Nippon Taiku Daigaku) studying Physical Education.
 After graduating, he returned to Okinawa in 1970 to pursue a career as a physical education teacher.

 Once back in Okinawa Sakumoto heard about the family karate style of Ryuei-ryu.
 Ryuei-ryu is an Okinawan style of Karate for the Nakaima family.
 It was a closed style of Karate only being taught to family members.